e-Learning Blog

 Here, we introduce examples from the manufacturing industry that have succeeded in improving training efficiency and employee retention by implementing Totara.

-Automaker Kia Motors Sweden operates approximately 90 dealers and 110 service centers nationwide, providing training for a variety of roles including sales, technical, and management.
+The automobile manufacturer Kia Motors Sweden operates approximately 90 dealers and 110 service centers nationwide, providing training for diverse roles including sales, technical, and management positions.

-The previous LMS was difficult to use for learners, managers, and administrators alike, with particular challenges in progress tracking and training management.
+With the previous LMS, learners, managers, and administrators each found it difficult to use, with particular challenges in progress management and training operations.

-With the introduction of Totara, the user experience was greatly improved.
-Technicians can now check their training progress according to their roles, and managers can monitor their team’s learning status in real time.
-Furthermore, blended learning operations were realized through custom plugins, enabling flexible training that combines face-to-face sessions with e-learning.
+The introduction of Totara significantly improved the user experience.
+Technicians can check their training progress according to their roles, and managers can monitor their team’s learning status in real time.
+Furthermore, blended learning operations were realized through custom plugins, enabling flexible training that combines face-to-face sessions and e-learning.

 >Link (English):